Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/FIELD_NAVIGATION_VALIDATION/docs/mathematical_foundations.md

 # Current Mathematical Picture

-The current NEXAH reconstruction hierarchy is:
+The current NEXAH reconstruction hierarchy may be represented in two equivalent forms.

-text Trajectory Data         ↓ State Graph         ↓ Flow Reconstruction         ↓ Coherent Domains         ↓ Geodesic Transport         ↓ Domain Supergraph         ↓ Transport Skeleton         ↓ Atlas Spine         ↓ Robustness Structure

-This hierarchy emerged empirically during the experimental campaign.
+Empirical reconstruction hierarchy:

+Trajectory Data

+↓

+State Graph

+↓

+Flow Reconstruction

+↓

+Coherent Domains

+↓

+Geodesic Transport

+↓

+Domain Supergraph

+↓

+Transport Skeleton

+↓

+Atlas Spine

+↓

+Robustness Structure

+Operator abstraction:

+Q

+↓

+S

+↓

+P

+↓

+J

+↓

+H

+↓

+N

+The first hierarchy emerged directly from experiments.

+The second hierarchy represents an abstraction of the same reconstruction process through conceptual operators.

+---

+# Toward an Operator-Theoretic Interpretation

+The introduction of the Atlas Operator Framework raises an important theoretical question.

+Can Atlas reconstruction be formulated as a genuine operator hierarchy acting on admissible state spaces?

+Current results support a conceptual interpretation:

+Q → S → P → J → H → N

+However, the precise mathematical properties of these operators remain largely unexplored.

+Open questions include:

+- operator composition
+- existence of fixed points
+- operator stability
+- commutativity and non-commutativity
+- relationship to Koopman operators
+- relationship to transport operators
+- existence of universal Atlas operators

+These questions define a possible future mathematical foundation for NEXAH.

 ---